 05.01 Director, Division of Inspection and Regional Support, Office of Nuclear Reactor Regulation (NRR/DIRS).

 a.
-Coordinates overall reactor OpE program activities and assesses its effectiveness in accordance with MD 8.7.
+Coordinates the overall reactor OpE program activities and assesses its effectiveness in accordance with MD 8.7.

 b.
 Coordinates the overall application of OpE in the ROP through inspection policies, programs, and guidance.